What Do Machinery Maintenance Worker Do?

 Machinery Maintenance Workers who work in Wyoming, Alaska, or Hawaii, make the highest salaries.

 Below is a list of the median annual salaries for Machinery Maintenance Workers in different U.S. states.

 |State||Annual Mean Salary|

-What Tools & Technology do Machinery Maintenance Workers Use?
+Tools & Technologies Used by Machinery Maintenance Workers

 - Microsoft Excel

 - Web browser software